 Email for location!

 Join us at Toronto's first bi+ book club - open to all bisexual, pansexual, fluid, polysexual or other non-monosexual folks.
-Each month we pick and discuss a new book, from poetry to fiction, from non-fiction and memoir, and more.
+Each month we pick and discuss a new book, from poetry to fiction, from non-fiction to memoir, and more.
 Friendly discussion with new friends.
-Accessible space. more
+Accessible space.

 Friday September 21st, 2018 - Art Exhibit Opening & Postcard Show @ Beaver Hall Gallery

-Saturday September 22nd, 2018 - How to Self-Suspend (A special workshop presentation) featuring Katie Sly
+Saturday September 22nd, 2018 7PM and 9PM - How to Self-Suspend (a special workshop presentation), featuring Katie Sly @ Collective Space / RAW Space

 Sunday September 23rd, 2018 - Cabaret and Closing Night Party @ the Tranzac Club